 PRAY THE ROSARY – So little time it takes to do so much good!
 The rosary is said every Monday night in the Chapel at 6:30 pm.
 Come and join us!

 CHAPEL PASS – If your Chapel passes are set to expire; holders should contact the Chapel Office (540-653-8297) to have it renewed.

 PLEASE REMEMBER, before placing any flyers or leaflets in the vestibule to be shared with all of our parishioners, approval should first be obtained at the Chaplain's office.

-CHAPLAIN GEOGHEGAN would like to invite you to the weekly Dahlgren Chapel base-wide Wednesday night dinner at 5:15 pm at the Chapel Annex.
+CHAPLAIN GIBSON would like to invite you to the weekly Dahlgren Chapel base-wide Wednesday night dinner at 5:15 pm at the Chapel Annex.
 Please come and join us

 AWANA will meet on Sunday evenings 5:30 – 7:45 for all children ages 3 years – 6th grade.
 Plan to bring your children to this opportunity to learn more about God in a fun and exciting way.

 VOLUNTEER OPPORTUNITIES – Please consider getting involved in the many ministries within the chapel community.
 No matter your age, you may find a place within the Catholic community to volunteer some time.
 Consider any one of the following ministries: Sunday Mass Fellowships, Chapel Clean Up after Mass, Grounds Clean Up, Advisory Board Member, Choir, Bereavement, CCD, Fellowship Set Up, Ushers, Lectors,

 Social Committee, Ministers of the Eucharist, Individual Child or Adult Education, Chapel Clean Up, Altar Servers, Sacristans, and the Circle of Prayer.
 Contact any Advisory Council Member to find out how to get involved.
 Council Member information can be found on the bulletin board in the vestibule.